Robbie Earle: Personal life

 Earle attended Longton High School in Longton, Stoke-on-Trent.
 UK magazine The Vegetarian Society stated that Earle is a vegetarian.

 He got married in the summer of 1989.
 His son, Otis, is also a footballer and was drafted by FC Dallas at the 2015 MLS SuperDraft.

 Awards

 Earle was appointed an MBE in 1999 for his services to football.
 In 2007, he was voted as Port Vale's PFA Fans' Favourites.
 In 2009, he was inducted into the English Football Hall of Fame as 'Football Foundation Community Champion'.
 He was inducted into the Stoke-on-Trent Sporting Hall of Fame in May 2018.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.
+His was one of four faces painted onto a community mural at Vale Park in December 2025, alongside Roy Sproson, John Rudge and Tom Pope.
+In December 2025, supporters voted him onto the official club website's all-time Port Vale XI.